bertofurth/Seagate-Central-Utils/README.md

 A new directory containing the expanded archive will be created.
 Change into this directory.

-    cd seagate-central-procps
+    cd seagate-central-myuitl

-### Install the new procps software
+### Install the new software
 The structure of files in the extracted archive should be such that we can simply copy everything under the usr subdirectory straight to the /usr directory of the Seagate Central.